Roof Repair Experts: Hail Damage in Texas and Colorado

 We have been in the roofing business since 1982.
 We are a GAF certified Master Elite contractor.
-(This elite status is held by less than 3% of all roofing contractors.)
-Over the last couple of years we have consistently been ranked as one of the Top 100 Contractors in the country by RSI Magazine.
+(This elite status is held by less than 2% of all roofing contractors.)
+Over the last couple of years we have consistently been ranked as one of the Top 100 Contractors in the country by Roofing Contractor Magazine.
 We are fully insured.
-We have an A+ Rating with the Better Business Bureau in Central Texas and Dallas.
+We have an A+ Rating with the Better Business Bureau for all of our offices.

 We can fix all types of roofs including shingles, tile, metal, single ply, modified and many more.
 We have experienced crews that have been with us for many years.
 They have seen every type of roof damage and can repair it.
 We will not be hiring temporary labor and giving them on-the-job training on your roof.
 Kidd Roofing also has experience working with insurance companies on storm claims.
 (In fact, some of our employees used to work as insurance adjusters!)
 We will work to make sure that you get the best roof repair possible!
 To get started, fill out our roof repair service form and one of our storm damage experts will contact you shortly.

 Tips For The Hail Damage Repair Process